dhh1128/cfa/cfa-paper.md

 Several avenues for future work follow naturally from this proposal.

-Empirical studies could examine how users naturally group files today and whether CFA-aware tools improve task outcomes such as retrieval, error prevention, or comprehension.
+Empirical studies could examine how users naturally group files and whether CFA-aware tools improve task outcomes such as retrieval, error prevention, or comprehension.

 Interoperability profiles could define subsets of strategies and identifier types suitable for particular domains, such as email, scientific publishing, or digital archiving.

 Formalization efforts might specify grammars, comparison rules, or canonical encodings, potentially leading to standardization through community or formal bodies.
-Such efforts should remain modular, allowing partial adoption.
+Such efforts should remain modular to allow partial adoption.

 Finally, CFAs invite exploration of how lightweight relational metadata interacts with cryptographic content addressing and decentralized identity systems, particularly in long-lived, multi-party ecosystems.